Blog · Travel in the Time of COVID: Where To Go Plus Safety

 If you’re an American planning to travel abroad, many countries are open to you, but most have coronavirus-related requirements before you can enter.

 • For example, most countries in Europe are open to American travelers, but full vaccination status is required for many of them.
-This includes some of the most popular tourist destinations, like Paris, Rome and Barecelona.
+This includes some of the most popular tourist destinations, like Paris, London, Barcelona, and Rome.

 • Asian countries have been slower to reopen to tourists.
 China and Japan are not yet allowing American leisure travelers to enter, though South Korea, Singapore and many others are.